danchoi/startbrick/README.md

 Startbrick works with Rails 3.

+To use startbrick, puts this line in your Gemfile

+    gem 'startbrick'

-To use startbrick, start your Rails app with this command:
+and start your Rails app with this command:

     startbrick